-Integrate necessary IoT sensors in smart residential buildings to enhance security, maintenance and comfort of residents
+Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

-IoT sensors play a crucial role in automating, securing, and optimizing smart buildings.
-Here are some key types of sensors used for smart residential buildings:
+IoT sensors play a vital role in automation, security, and optimization of smart buildings.
+Here are important types of sensors used for smart residential buildings:

 1. Security & Surveillance Sensors (Click for detailed information)

-• Motion Sensors – Detect movement to trigger alarms or activate lighting.
+• Motion Sensors – Identify movement to trigger alarms or activate lighting.

-• Door & Window Sensors – Monitor access points for unauthorized entry.
+• Door & Window Sensors – Surveillance of access points for unauthorized entry.

-• Facial Recognition Sensors – Enhance access control with biometric authentication.
+• Facial Recognition Sensors – Improve accessibility with biometric authentication.

 2. Environmental Sensors (Click for detailed information)